hen900/klayout_macros/README.md

 ### Text Placement
 >  **IMPORTANT NOTE** <br> Default text parameter extraction expects to tile a set of cells labeled as something like: <br>
 > `x1T1R_w100_l50_pmos_1_8V_EBL` <br>
 >  where the width length, type and voltage are are extracted based on cell names and then used for labeling.
-It is likely that the user will have to edit the parameter extraction of the script and utilize the included `find_between` function to readjust the name to match other cell naming conventions
+It is likely that the user will have to edit the parameter extraction of the script and utilize the included `find_between` function to readjust the name to match other cell naming conventions  <br>
 **Text Coordinates (X, Y):** Fields to specify the X and Y coordinates of the **lower left corner** of the placed text